forieux/qmm/docs/tutorial.rst

    The list of array allows mixed operators, like combination of forward models of different instruments, or multiple regularization.

    Everything is internally vectorized.
-Therefore, the use of list of array implies memory copies of arrays, however.
+Therefore, the use of list of array implies memory copies of arrays.

 Losses